Diagonal flow detects topology of strata: Strategies

-\subsubsection{\bf Flow groups and the fundamental group}
+\subsection{Flow groups and the fundamental group}

-There is a natural homomorphism from the fundamental group of the reduced Rauzy diagram (as an undirected graph) to the fundamental group of $\calC^{\root}$.
-By leveraging the based loop theorem and Rauzy--Veech sequences for Teichmüller segments, we show that the homomorphism is surjective.
-This partially answers a question of Yoccoz \cite[Remark in Section 9.3]{Yoc}.
+Suppose that $\pi$ is a vertex in the Rauzy diagram.
+Suppose that $q$ lies in $\calC(\pi)$, the polytope of differentials with combinatorics $\pi$.
+We define a homomorphism from the fundamental group of the Rauzy diagram (as an undirected graph, based at $\pi$) to $\uppi_1(\calC_\root, q)$.
+That is, for any directed loop in the Rauzy diagram, based at $\pi$, we choose a diagonal flow segment whose coding is the loop, and cone its endpoints to $q$.
+Then strong connectivity of the Rauzy diagram extends this to all based loops.
+With this done, we use the based-loop theorem to show that the homomorphism is surjective.
+See \Cref{t:pi1-surjective}.
+This answers a question of Yoccoz \cite[Remark in Section 9.3]{Yoc}.

-We use the based loop theorem, and the above surjectivity, to show that the flow group is equal to the fundamental group of $\calC^{\root}$.
-See \Cref{t:flow-main} and \Cref{t:flow-general}.
-In other words, at the level of the fundamental group, the Teichmüller flow captures the topology of $\calC^{\root}$, and hence the topology of $\calC$, up to finite index.
+Suppose that $U$ is a contractible open set in $\calC_\root$ with a base-point $q$.
+From any diagonal flow segment with endpoints in $U$, we obtain an almost-flow loop by coning the endpoints to $q$.
+Since shrinking $U$ makes the flow group smaller (in principle), we may assume that $U$ is contained in a polytope $\calC(\pi)$.
+We use the based-loop theorem, and surjectivity, to show that the flow group equals the fundamental group of $\calC_\root$.
+See \Cref{t:flow-general}.
+In other words, at the level of the fundamental group, the diagonal flow captures the topology of $\calC_\root$ and hence the topology of $\calC$ (up to finite index).